dcm4che-dockerfiles/slapd-dcm4chee/README.md

 ### `AE_TITLE_IOCM_QUALITY`

-Name of the Application Entity title configured to .
+Name of the Application Entity title configured to only show instances rejected for Quality Reasons.
 Default value is `IOCM_QUALITY`.

 ### `AE_TITLE_IOCM_PAT_SAFETY`

-Name of the Application Entity title configured to .
+Name of the Application Entity title configured to only show instances rejected for Patient Safety Reasons.
 Default value is `IOCM_PAT_SAFETY`.

 ### `AE_TITLE_IOCM_WRONG_MWL`

-Name of the Application Entity title configured to .
+Name of the Application Entity title configured to only show instances rejected for Incorrect Modality Worklist Entry.
 Default value is `IOCM_WRONG_MWL`.

 ### `AE_TITLE_IOCM_EXPIRED`

-Name of the Application Entity title configured to .
+Name of the Application Entity title configured to only show instances rejected for Data Retention Expired.
 Default value is `IOCM_EXPIRED`.

 ### `AE_TITLE_AS_RECEIVED`